lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

 The project's code is located in the `code/` folder.

 * `code/codeForSimulations`: Contains all scripts for the Monte Carlo simulations.
-All script outputs are saved in the `outputFromSimulations` folder, which contains `.mat` files, Excel tables, and LaTeX code with the simulation results.
-    * **Note on Simulations**: For detailed information on the simulation setup and computational performance, please refer to **Appendix B** of the paper.
 * `code/empiricalAnalysis`: Includes the scripts and functions required to perform the empirical analysis.
 This folder contains subdirectories for the `MainReplication` (including `MainForecast`), competing models, and `ReplicationTables`.
-The toolboxes for specific methods are included directly in this folder: Sparse PCA (`SpaSMRev1`), Independent Component Analysis (`ICARev1`), Forecast Combination (`ForecastCombinationRev1`), and Model Confidence Set (`ModelConfidenceSetRev1`).
+The toolboxes for specific methods are included directly in this folder: Sparse PCA (`SpaSMRev1`), Independent Component Analysis (`ICARev1`; Moore, 2025), Forecast Combination (`ForecastCombinationRev1`; Panagiotopoulos, 2025), and Model Confidence Set (`ModelConfidenceSetRev1`; Hansen, Lunde, and Nason, 2011).
+* `outputFromSimulations`: Contains all the results from the simulation scripts in Excel and LaTeX format.
+The LaTeX files are generated using the `latexTable` function (Duenisch, 2025).

 ## Data Information